akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 `stringify(String sobjectApiName): String` <br>
 Builds a Dynamic SOQL Condition Block string for WHERE statement

 ## DynamicSOQLCondition
 <a name="DynamicSOQLCondition">

 ### Constructors
 <a name="DynamicSOQLCondition_Constructors">

-The following are constructors for DynamicSOQL.
+The following are constructors for DynamicSOQLCondition.

 - `DynamicSOQLCondition(String fieldName, String operator, Object value)`